KeithBremer/CYF-DB-Module/db/week-1/lesson.md

 ```
 Note that the order of values in the `VALUES (...)` clause must correspond to the columns in the column name list.
 The first value is stored in the first named column, the second value in the second named column and so forth.

-#### Exercise 6
+### Exercise 6

-- Insert yourself in the `customers` table.
+1. Insert yourself in the `customers` table.
 Query the table to check your new data.
-- Insert a new room type of PENTHOUSE with a default rate of 185.00.
+2. Insert a new room type of PENTHOUSE with a default rate of 185.00.
-- Add two new rooms, 501 and 502, of type PENTHOUSE and set the rate to the same as the default for that room type.
-- Try to insert a reservation for a customer id that does not exist in the `customers` table (for example ID `1000`).
-What is happening and why?

 ---
 ## Summary